 3.39.1 Scope

 This transaction is used to subscribe to updates made to a Care Plan.
-As noted in TF-1:X-1.1.3, the Care Plan Service SHALL support RESTful delete, as well as the following messages for creating and updating a Subscription.
+As noted in TF-1:X-1.1.3, the Care Plan Service SHALL support RESTful delete (this enables ability to unsubscribe from care plan updates), as well as the following messages for creating and updating a Subscription.

 3.39.2 Actor Roles